PubInv/templokilo/README.md

 > node server.js

-The web application with then be running on port :3000.
+The web application with then be running on port:3000.

 ## Ancient History